April 24, 2020

 12. If a registered mortuary is unable to provide disposition services due to capacity issues, such mortuary shall immediately identify and contact at least one other registered mortuary in another country for the purpose of referring a decedent’s next of kin or designated representative to that mortuary.

-If you have any questions, please do not hesitate to contact the seasoned healthcare law team at Mandelbaum Barrett.
+If you have any questions, please do not hesitate to contact the seasoned healthcare law team at Mandelbaum Barrett PC.
 We are only a phone call or an email away.